Overseas spree on luxury London property chokes local business

 Overseas buyers of high-end London homes accounted for 38 percent of deals last year compared with 23 percent in 2005, data from property consultant Savills (SVS.L) shows.
 Just over half were for use as a main home.

-The figure for non-British buyers rises to 65 percent for homes worth more than five million pounds and 85 percent for new-build properties in the same price bracket.
+The figure for non-British buyers rises to 65 percent for homes worth more than five million pounds ($7.7 million) and 85 percent for new-build properties in the same price bracket.

 Exacerbating the problem for retailers is a surge in the number of conversions of offices into more lucrative residential use, which further cuts passing custom.
 Figures from property consultant H2SO show a 168 percent rise in the amount of office floor space lost to residential last year versus 2011.